conyx/jenkins.py/ppsm/README.md

 # Python Plugin Skeleton Maker #
-*  This tool creates plugin skeleton written in Python.
+*  This tool creates a plugin skeleton written in Python.